Best 17 content marketing analytics tools (2025)

 What to keep in mind:

-• The Free plan is great to get started, but if you want full marketing automation and custom reporting, you’ll need to step up to the Professional or Enterprise plans.
+• The Free plan is great to get started, but if you want full marketing automation and custom reporting, you’ll need to step up to the Professional and Enterprise plans.

 • Professional and Enterprise pricing can get a bit steep, but they’re worth it for larger teams and more complex needs.